jeffsang/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

 **Type:** string/JSON

-**Details:** Specifics of the triggered event.
-Contains member fields that apply to specific event types only: see the description for each event type.
+**Details:** For all event types, this dict type field includes member fields that identify specifics of the triggered event.
+Different member fields are supplied for different types of events: see the description for each event type.

 ========================
 ``event_source`` Field